drocheam/optrace/docs/source/usage/image.rst

      - Similar to sRGB (Absolute RI), but with uniform chroma-scaling.
        Preferred mode for scenes with monochromatic sources or highly dispersive optics.
    * - :python:`"Outside sRGB Gamut"`
-     - Pixels outside the sRGB gamut are shown in white
+     - Masks for out-of-gamut colors, with white indicating colors outside the gamut
    * - :python:`"Lightness (CIELUV)"`
-     - Human vision approximation in greyscale colors.
+     - Human vision approximation in grayscale colors.
 Similar to Illuminance, but with non-linear brightness function.
    * - :python:`"Hue (CIELUV)"`
      - Hue image from the CIELUV colorspace
    * - :python:`"Chroma (CIELUV)"`